derrickdeejhudson/Module3/README.md

 ![step9](https://raw.githubusercontent.com/derrickdeejhudson/Oregon-Trail-II/main/Images/step9.png)
 ![step10](https://raw.githubusercontent.com/derrickdeejhudson/Oregon-Trail-II/main/Images/step10.png)

-## FAQs

-### Why do I just see a black screen?

-It will go away, let it run for a few seconds think click.
-The window should open from there.

-### Why isn't my sound working?

-The music is muted by default, you can change that in the settings.
-Once you've turned music on you need to start an adventure then quit it to start hearing the main menu theme.

 ## Troubleshooting

 If you are having trouble connecting to your directory, you can run the game from the mounted disc.